SergeyShcheglov/HotProspect/README.md

 # HotProspect

-The app to create fast QR-code and share it easily
-A great choice for conference
+The app to create fast QR-code and share it easily. \n A great choice for conference